obsidian-html/obsidian-html.github.io/md/General Information/HTML tweaks.md

 ## Header links
 Hover over any header to see a chain link icon.
 Clicking on this will send you to the page and scroll to the header location.

+## Scrolling notes
+When you open a whole chain of notes, you'll be scrolled rightward to keep up.

+- To move back to the beginning, keeping all notes open, press `1`
+- To move back to the beginnning, closing all notes, click on the link in the top left (ObsidianHtml/Documentation)
+- To move left/right by one note, press `,` or `.`

+Of course, the scrollbar and arrow keys are available too as methods of navigation.

 ## Click-backs
-When you open a whole chain of notes, you'll be scrolled rightward to keep up.
 Clicking on a click-back corner will align that note with the left of the screen.
-This allows you to move back/forward one note at a time.
+This is a different way to move back/forward one note at a time.

-Of course, the scrollbar and arrow keys are available too as methods of navigation.

 The clickbacks are in the top right corner of every note:
 ![](../Resources/img/Pasted%20image%2020211012013603.png)

-Alternatively, press the '1' key to move back to the beginning, leaving open the tabs.

 ## Closing tabs
 When you click on a new link in an earlier tab, all the open tabs after it will be closed.